LeemanGeophysicalLLC/GEARS/2026/2026_summer_home.md

 Participants are **responsible for their own lodging, transportation, and meals**, but we make it easy:

 - Our [Travel Info Page](../travel.md) includes local lodging, airport, and other information.
-- We’re currently working to **arrange sponsored lunches** for workshop days.
+- All lunches have been sponsored by local businesses and will be provided.
 - One evening during the week, we host a **free BBQ dinner** at Leeman house — a great time to relax, network, and nerd out.

 ---